johnjyin/BackboneJS-Tea-Tree-Web-App/README.md

    - \ teatree-jqmui \ [ Tea Tree mobilized web app ( Backbone app mobilized by jQuery Mobile UI ) ]

 Build a test environment:
-- install XAMPP (like 'c:\xampp')
+- Install XAMPP (like 'c:\xampp')
-- create test database: ebiz-ct, and table: ct_tbl_tea, and insert the test data by TeaTree-Backbone-Database.sql
+- Create test database: ebiz-ct, and table: ct_tbl_tea, and insert the test data by TeaTree-Backbone-Database.sql
-- copy each app folder (like Tea Tree mobile app) under your XAMPP working path, like c:\xampp\htdocs
+- Copy each app folder (like Tea Tree mobile app) under your XAMPP working path, like c:\xampp\htdocs

 Before you try to run each apps, I do suggest you look through following related of my blogs:
 <a href="http://www.ebizdesigner.com/website-building/backbone/item/49-backbone-client-side-mvc-tree.html" target="_blank">